iganoneko/shared/apidoc/modules/_str_.md

 ▸ **isUUID**(`value`: string): *boolean*

-Is the string a UUID
+The string is a UUID

 **Parameters:**